aaronbloomfield/ccc/hws/intro/index.md

    (whichever wallet created the transaction) and the transaction statement being verified are the additional command line parameters.
+   - **NOTE:** this should ONLY print either 'True' or 'False' (if it's valid or not), and nothing else!
+Case matters here.
 9. Create, mine, and sign block (`mine`): this will form another block in the blockchain.
 The ledger will be emptied of transaction records, as they will all go into the current block being computed.